mubaarig/search-a-github-user/README.md

-## This App can search a GitHub user  using the GitHub Public API I built it help of ReactJS Library.
+## This App can search a GitHub user  using the GitHub Public API built it help of ReactJS Library.

 ## Available Scripts